 Project Overview

-Through the EPL Project, SCE proposes to remediate physical clearance discrepancies on six existing 220 kilovolt (kV) transmission circuits.
+Through the EPL Project, SCE proposes to remediate physical clearance discrepancies on six existing 220 kilovolt (kV) transmission circuits (Figure 1).
 The EPL Project includes the following components to remediate the identified discrepancies.

 Segment 1

 Segment 1 is located between the existing Lugo Substation (adjacent to the City of Hesperia) and the existing Pisgah Switchyard.
 In this Segment portions of the Lugo-Pisgah No. 1 220 kV transmission line will be reconductored, inter-set structures will be installed, and shorter insulator assemblies will be installed.
 Segment 1 is located on lands administered by the United States Bureau of Land Management (BLM) and on private lands.